The Clear Edge

 Group clients by patterns:

-Value-match cluster: Paid exactly what they expected, no complaints.
-These confirm Core Tier pricing is correct.
+• Value-match cluster: Paid what they expected and had no complaints.
+These clients confirm that Core tier pricing is correct.

-Premium-seeking cluster: Wanted more, would’ve paid 3x for comprehensive service.
-These reveal a Premium Tier opportunity.
+• Premium-seeking cluster: Wanted more support and would have paid three times as much for a comprehensive service.
+These clients show a Premium tier opportunity.

 This reveals a natural 3-tier structure: Entry $1,770, Core $5,900, Premium $17,700.